Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 • Independently specifiable (they correspond precisely to the conditions necessary for life).

 The universe contains hundreds, if not thousands, of “dials” (constants of nature) that could adopt a wide array of alternative settings (values).
-Yet, each dial is calibrated precisely to permit the emergence of life.
+Yet, each dial is calibrated precisely to allow the emergence of life.
 The apparently miraculous assignment of numerical values to these fundamental constants fosters the inescapable impression that the current structure of the universe has been meticulously conceived.
 To be fair, this is an intuitive response.

-The core of this argument is that the universe’s fine-tuning displays two key characteristics — extreme improbability and functional specification — that consistently evoke a sense of, and justify an inference to, intelligent design.
+The core of this argument is that the universe’s fine-tuning displays two key characteristics—extreme improbability and functional specification—that consistently evoke a sense of, and justify an inference to, intelligent design.
 Renowned Cambridge physicist and Nobel laureate, Brian Josephson, has expressed his confidence in intelligent design as the optimal explanation for the conditions that enable evolution at “about 80%.”[iii]
 The esteemed late professor of quantum physics at Yale, Henry Margenau, stated that “there is a mind which is responsible for the laws of nature and the existence of nature and the whole universe.
 And this is consistent with everything we know.”[iv]

 Stephen C. Meyer, in his book ‘The Return of the God Hypothesis’ has argued for the theistic implications from fine-tuning in a slightly different manner.
 His argument can be summarised as follows: